wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-command-line-interface.md

 # Show information about a logger
 mi log-level show org-apache-coyote

-# Update the log level of an existing logger
+# Update the log level of a logger
 mi log-level update org-apache-coyote DEBUG

-# Add a new logger
-mi log-level update synapse-api org.apache.synapse.rest.API DEBUG
 ```

 ### mi api